-There is strong scientific consensus that climate change (global warming) is occurring, with less consensus about the human impact in that phenomenon.
+There is scientific consensus that climate change (global warming) is occurring, with a continuing debate about the human impact in that phenomenon.
 Regardless of causative factors, there is some likelihood over the next century of sea level rises.
 These rises are unlikely to occur within the twenty year time frame of this plan, but the potential impacts of global warming is a topic the Town will need to monitor during the course of the vision plan.

-Regional Economic Development:
+Regional Economic Development

 Both Sarasota and Manatee Counties have adopted plans and policies to encourage various forms of economic development and redevelopment.
-Manatee County's EAR update includes various strategies to attract high wage paying businesses and jobs to the area, along with a mix of tourism and agriculture bases.
+Manatee County's EAR update includes various strategies to attract high wage paying businesses and jobs to the area, along with a mix of strategies to continue support of existing tourism and agriculture industries.
 The County has adopted many strategies to accomplish these goals, including enhancing recreation and tourism activities.
 At this point, it appears the focus has been within urban areas, although promotion of the community's coastal areas may be a compatible component to the plan.

-The Chamber has recently established an economic development council on which the City participates.
-If the Town determines that sustainable tourism remains a long-term goal, coordination with this body as well as the two County's economic and tourism development efforts could offer synergistic opportunities.
-It should be noted that the Sarasota Convention and Tourism Bureau promotes the Key, and receives a portion of the bed tax for its marketing program.
-With possible trend toward reduced tourism beds, the bed tax revenue projections may also decrease, affecting not only the Sarasota Convention and Tourism Bureau budget, but other programs supported by the bed tax, including beach nourishment.
+The local Chamber of Commerce has recently established an economic development council on which the Town participates via a seat filled by the Mayor.
+Since sustaining this historic tourism of the Key is a long-term goal of this plan, coordination with this body as well as the two County's economic and tourism development efforts will offer benefits for the Key.
+It should be noted that the Sarasota Convention and Tourism Bureau and Manatee County promote the Key.
+A portion of the bed tax is used for marketing from which Longboat benefits.
+With possible trend toward reduced tourism beds, the bed tax revenue projections have and may continue to decrease, affecting not only the Sarasota Convention and Tourism Bureau budget, but other programs supported by the bed tax, including beach re-nourishment.

 Other common efforts for both counties are the revitalization or creation of vibrant mixed-use commercial areas on the mainland.
-These developments, as constructed or redeveloped, will offer more shopping, dining and business opportunities off-island to Longboat residents.
+These developments, as constructed or redeveloped, could offer more shopping, dining, and business opportunities off-island to Longboat residents.

 Additionally, as high tech and other high wage paying businesses are attracted to the area through economic development efforts, demand for executive housing will be an ancillary need.
-The Key offers high quality neighborhoods and residential enclaves, many with water access, that are often desired by corporate executives.
-The ability to operate a homebased business may also be of increasing significance.
+The Key offers high quality neighborhoods and residential enclaves, many with beach and water access, that are often desired by corporate executives.
+The ability to operate a home-based business may also be of increasing significance.